idugalic/digital-restaurant/README.md

 **Monolithic**

- - Monolith 1 (REST-ish and WebSockets API by segregating Command and Query.
+ - Monolith 1 (REST-ish / HTTP and WebSockets API by segregating Command and Query.
 We don't synchronize on the backend, but we provide WebSockets for the frontend to handle async nature of the backend)
- - Monolith 2 (REST API by not segregating Command and Query.
+ - Monolith 2 (REST / HATEOAS API by not segregating Command and Query.
 We synchronize on the backend side)
  - Monolith 3 (WebSockets API.
 We are async all the way ;))
- - Monolith 4 (Vaadin)

 **Microservices**

- - Microservices 1 (REST-ish and WebSockets API by segregating Command and Query.
+ - Microservices 1 (REST-ish / HTTP and WebSockets API by segregating Command and Query.
 We don't synchronize on the backend, but we provide WebSockets for the frontend to handle async nature of the backend)
- - Microservices 2 (REST API by not segregating Command and Query.
+ - Microservices 2 (REST / HATEOAS API by not segregating Command and Query.
 We synchronize on the backend side)
  - Microservices 3 (WebSockets API.
 We are async all the way ;))
- - Microservices 4 (Vaadin)

 ### Monolith (REST-ish by segregating Command and Query)